-Carbon monoxide (CO) is a colorless and odorless gas produced by engines, generators and fuel burning appliances.
-Even with the best craft designs or construction and care in inspection, operation, and maintenance, hazardous levels of CO can still be present in accommodation spaces under certain conditions.
-To reduce CO accumulation, always ventilate and provide adequate ventilation to the craft interior by opening the deck hatches, windows or canvas.
+Even with the best boat design and construction, plus the utmost care in inspection, operation and maintenance, hazardous levels of CO may still be present in accommodation areas under certain conditions.
+To reduce CO accumulation, always provide adequate ventilation in the boat interior by opening the deck hatches, windows or canvas.